FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 * <span style="color:#AA4A44">Prioritize:</span>
     * <span style="color:#AA4A44">Those on your Gratitude House List</span>
     * <span style="color:#AA4A44">Especially those w/stronger networks or you think can be helpful</span>
-* This is what David Krauter did
+* This is what David Krauter did. *(Dave's a former colleague who happens to be mentioned in the book.)*
 * _CG members will often ask me if they can do these reverse exit interviews even years after leaving a job.
 The answer is yes._
 * Not every conversation will go well.
 Some may be demoralizing and hit your emotional balance sheet hard.
 * Use your JSC to help extract what’s useful and to buck you up